 Opossums do not dig their own burrows but use burrows abandoned by other animals.
 Other den sites include tree cavities, brush piles, rock crevices, and nests of squirrels that have been abandoned.
 They sometimes den under homes, attics, and garages where they may make a messy nest.

 Opossums usually are solitary and nomadic, with a home range of 10 to 50 acres.
 Young seem to roam randomly until they find a suitable home range.
 They have a top running speed of 3.5 miles per hour and escape predators by entering burrows, climbing trees, or swimming.
-When threatened, opossums may bare their teeth, growl, hiss, bite, screech, and exude a yellow-green fluid from the anal glands that smells mildly like the essence of skunks.
-An opossum may “play dead” by rolling onto its back and going limp, sometimes with the tongue lolling out of its mouth, which may be an involuntary state of comatose.
-Opossums may appear stupid when captured or surprised, but have ranked above dogs in some tests of intelligence.
+When threatened, opossums may bare their teeth, growl, hiss, bite, screech, and exude a yellow-green fluid from the anal glands that smells mildly like a skunk.
+An opossum may “play dead” by rolling onto its back and going limp, sometimes with the tongue lolling out of its mouth, which may be an involuntary comatose state.
+Opossums may appear stupid when captured or surprised, but have ranked above dogs in some intelligence tests.